June 23– July 1, 2023

-Celebrating its 20th anniversary this year, the nine-day CGI Rochester International Jazz Festival attracts musicians and attendees from all over the world to Rochester.
-From Friday, June 23–Saturday, July 1, spend hours enjoying exceptional music with free performances every night.
+The nine-day CGI Rochester International Jazz Festival attracts musicians and attendees from all over the world to Rochester.
+From Friday, June 21 to Saturday, June 29, spend hours enjoying exceptional music with free performances every night.

 Most concerts begin in the early evening, leaving your days free to explore the Rochester area.
 I’ve picked some of our favorite things to do within two miles of Eastman Theater, many of which you can walk to or grab an Uber or Lift.